 If you think I’m exaggerating just take a look at the XMI file exported by the well-known Microsoft Visio, MagicDraw, Eclipse UML2 AND ArgoUML tools to represent the following UML diagram (excerpt of a typical rental car system)

 But don’t lose your hope just yet!.
-The OMG is working hard to solve this problem and meanwhile you can always give my XMI transformation service a try.
+The OMG is working hard to solve this problem.

 |